Gusher helps companies launch using performance-based equity. Everything from technology, media, and health to design, finance, and gaming.Back to top

 Gusher is exclusively to create Startups, to create companies, and to launch them.
 Without money.
 Without investors.
 Highly talented people join your startup in exchange for performance-based equity.
 Gusher is for anyone with a great idea that wants to start a company and needs the expertise of others to help bring it to life.Back to top

 Gusher provides a simple, easy to use, way of getting a startup launched.Back to top

 People join startups and work on individualized goals in exchange for equity in the startup.
 Goals are typically shorter term projects that are worked on and help the team launch the startup.Back to top

 In the Profile section is relevant background information, links to websites, social networks, and other information.
 Verified Profiles have a verified checkmark and went through a Gusher process to verify identity.
 The best way to know a person is to interact with them, talk with them, and video with them.
 Spend the time needed with a potential entrepreneur or Founder before agreeing to work together to make sure it’s a good fit for everyone.

 Companies must be verified by providing proof of incorporation and other due diligence requirements before receiving approval to appear on Gusher.Back to top

 Gusher is a self-vetting process.
-This means that every step of the process startups self-vet and prove themselves at that stage or they are unable to get to the next stage.
-For example if a Founder creates a startup and is unable to get a team, the startup will not move forward to the next stage.
+Startups self-vet and prove themselves at each stage or they are unable to get to the next stage.
+For example, if a Founder creates a startup and is unable to get a team, the startup will not move forward to the next stage.
 Or if a team starts working on a startup and is unable to complete the work the startup will not launch.
 Not all companies will launch and not all companies should launch.
 Gusher helps this by being self-vetting.Back to top

-After creating a startup on Gusher we will review pretty quickly.
+We review startups quickly.
 It’s usually same day but can take up to 48 hours.
 If there’s issues with your startup we’ll either correct them for you or let you know what’s needed on your side.Back to top

 Not all startups get approval.Back to top